kasaechao/Boat-Loads-API/README.md

 ### Authorization and Authentication

+CRUD operations for the boat entity is protected and requires authentication of the user for a successful request.

-Authorization is handled via Oauth 2.0 flow, and authentication is handled via OpenID Connect authentication flow.
-Auth0 is the chosen provider for both the authorization and authentication flow.
+Authorization and authentication is handled via Oauth 2.0 and OpenID Connect authentication flow.
+Auth0 is the chosen provider for the authorization and authentication flow.

 [Auth0 site link](https://auth0.com/)